Probing Planckian physics in de Sitter space with quantum correlations: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 This work is supported by the Australian Research Council through DP110103434.
 H. F. acknowledges the support of NSFC, 973 program (Grant No. 2010CB922904).
 W.L.Y. acknowledges the support of NSFC (Grant Nos.
 11075126 and 11031005).
+C.Y.S. acknowledges the support of NSFC (Grant Nos.
+11147017).